GoogleCloudPlatform/security-response-automation/README.md

 ### Installation

-Following these instructions will enable all SRA Cloud Functions.
+Following these instructions will deploy all SRA Cloud Functions.

 ```shell
 $ gcloud auth application-default login